shakes76/PatternAnalysis-2023/README.md

 - **OS**: Linux (as provided by Google Colab)

 ## Usage Description
 Ensure all dependencies are installed, and access to a GPU or other high-performing machine.
 To prepare the dataset, data loading and pre-processing is required by making use of the ADNC_Dataset class within dataset.py.
-Next, loading and splitting of the data via the load_data function in process.py prevents overlap between patients in the training and validation sets.
+Next, loading and splitting of the data via the load_data function prevents overlap between patients in the training and validation sets.
 Once the data is prepared, the create_data_loaders function is used to create data loaders for the training and validation sets.
 Once this data handling is complete, the model can be trained, using the train.py script; making use of the data loaders.
+The number of epochs and batch size can be specified as such --epochs 10 and --batch_size 32.
+Otherwise, the default is set to 2 epochs and a batch size of 16 (these were not the specifications used in training for this model).
+To make predictions using a pre-trained model, the predict.py script can be used, by providing the path to the image wanting to be classified.
 Note that the hyperparameters of the model can be adjusted using the config_params_dict as needed.
 That is:
   - ‘modules.py’ – contains source code for the model, and can be modified if required
-  - 'dataset.py’ and ‘process.py’ – can be altered to change the way in which data is pre-processed and handled.
+  - 'dataset.py’  – can be altered to change the way in which data is pre-processed and handled.

 ## References
 - **ADNI dataset**:
   - Alzheimer's Disease Neuroimaging Initiative (ADNI) database.
 [Link](https://adni.loni.usc.edu)